usefmtly

 How does the sentence counter detect sentences?

 The tool splits text on sentence-ending punctuation (period, exclamation mark, question mark, ellipsis) followed by a space and an uppercase letter.
-Common abbreviations like Mr., Dr., and Mrs. are protected so they don't cause false splits.
+Common abbreviations like Mr., Dr., Mrs., and U.S. are protected so they don't cause false splits — for example, "She called Dr. Johnson." counts as one sentence, not two.
+Bullet points and numbered list items without terminal punctuation are not counted as separate sentences.

 What is average words per sentence?

 Average words per sentence is the total word count divided by the sentence count.
-It is one of the simplest readability metrics.
+It is one of the simplest readability metrics — and one of the most actionable.
 Most style guides recommend keeping sentences under 20 words for professional writing and under 15 words for web content.
+Flesch-Kincaid Grade Level, Gunning Fog Index, and similar formulas all use average sentence length as a core input.
+If your average creeps above 25 words, readers are likely skimming or losing the thread — splitting long sentences into two shorter ones almost always improves clarity without losing meaning.

 What do the readability levels mean?